AmeerMoustafa/AmeerMoustafa/README.md

 I'm a Penetration Tester who is currently learning web development in hopes to build, contribute to open source and become a better hacker through code.

-- 🌱 I'm currently learning React, Python and Typescript
+- 🌱 I'm currently learning PHP and backend development
 - 💬 Ask me about the Linux, terminals, networking and pentesting
 - ⚡ I love reading, horror, guitar and fighting games